 In a medium bowl, whisk dry ingredients: flour, cornstarch and baking powder, together and set aside.

-In a mixing bowl, cream together butter and cream cheese.
+In a mixing bowl, cream together butter and cream cheese with the 3/4 cup sugar.
 Add eggs one at a time, mixing after each addition.
 Add brandy or extract of choice.

 Add the dry ingredients to the wet, mixing on low until just incorporated.
 Toss pear chunks in a little flour, then carefully mix in by hand.